mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 .. index:: absolute value, abs

-In Sage we use the :func:`abs` command to compute the *absolute value* of a real number. ::
+In SageMath we use the :func:`abs` command to compute the *absolute value* of a real number. ::

 	sage: abs(-10)